MFlowCode/MFC/README.md

   but can indeed be handled with the MFC.
 For this, HDF5 and Silo must be installed

-  On OSX, a custom Homebrew tap for Silo is included in the installers directory.
+  On MacOS, a custom Homebrew tap for Silo is included in the installers directory.
 You can use it via
 `cd installers`
 `brew install silo.rb`